cdong1012/cdong1012.github.io/_posts/2021-01-03-BabukRansomware.markdown

 ![alt text](/uploads/Babuk11.PNG)

-*Figure x: Killing processes that are using files*
+*Figure 15: Killing processes that are using files*

 ### File Encryption